NeuralEnsemble/python-neo/doc/source/rawio.rst

 Inspect units channel.
 Each channel give a SpikeTrain for each Segment.
 Note that for many format a physical channel can have several units after spike sorting.
-So th nb_unit could be more than physical channel or signal channels.
+So the nb_unit could be more than physical channel or signal channels.

     >>> nb_unit = reader.unit_channels_count()
+    >>> print('nb_unit', nb_unit)
     nb_unit 30
-    >>> print('nb_unit', nb_unit)
     >>> for unit_index in range(nb_unit):
     ...     nb_spike = reader.spike_count(block_index=0, seg_index=0, unit_index=unit_index)
     ...     print('unit_index', unit_index, 'nb_spike', nb_spike)